Presentations to emergency departments

 Note: Rates within the Indigenous status category have been age standardised.

-Source: Mental health services provided in emergency departments 2022–23 tables, Table NED.4
+Source: Mental health-related presentations to emergency departments 2022–23 tables, Table ED.4

 Department of Veterans’ Affairs